-(3) Balances do not reflect the impact of the synthetic fuel business as the impact of that business is now reflected in discontinued operations.
+Balances do not reflect the impact of the synthetic fuel business as the impact of that business is now reflected in discontinued operations.

-(4) For periods prior to the stock dividends that were declared during 2009, all per share data in this Annual Report on Form 10-K has been retroactively adjusted to reflect the stock dividends.
-See the "Basis of Presentation" caption in Footnote No. 1, "Summary of Significant Accounting Policies," located in Part I, Item 8, "Financial Statements and Supplementary Data," of this Annual Report for additional information regarding the stock dividends as the per share amounts in the 2008 "First Quarter," "Second Quarter," and "Fiscal Year" columns reflect revisions to previously reported amounts.
+(4) For periods prior to the stock dividends that were declared during 2009, all per share data in this Annual Report has been retroactively adjusted to reflect the stock dividends.
+See the "Basis of Presentation" caption in Footnote No. 1, "Summary of Significant Accounting Policies" for additional information regarding the stock dividends as the per share amounts in the 2008 "First Quarter," "Second Quarter," and "Fiscal Year" columns reflect revisions to previously reported amounts.